Fact Sheet 5: Responsibilities and functions of NHRIs: Human rights education

 Graphic: Community education session

-- Human rights education is directed towards three interconnected outcomes: increasing increase knowledge; to change values, beliefs and attitudes; to inspire action.
+- Human rights education is directed towards three interconnected outcomes: increasing knowledge; to change values, beliefs and attitudes; to inspire action.

 - Effective human rights education requires strategic decision-making in relation to the NHRI’s key target groups, forms of education, means of education and educational methodologies.